 (C) Coverage at Termination.
 A former employee may participate in the plan if s/he terminates employment before retirement provided s/he is a vested employee.
-This means s/he will be eligible for a benefit from the Missouri State Employees' Retirement System, the Public School Retirement Svstem, the retirement system of a participating public entity, or the Missouri Department of Transportation and Highway Patrol Employees' Retirement System when s/he reaches retirement age.
-Coverage may also be continued by a member of the general assembly, a state official holding a statewide elective office, or an employee employed by an elected state official or member of the general assembly whose employment is terminated because the state official or member of the general assembly ceases to hold elective office.
+This means s/he will be eligible for a benefit from the retirement system of the participating public entity when s/he reaches retirement age.
 The election to participate must be made within thirty-one (31) days from the last day of the month in which employment terminated.
 The member must pay the full cost of coverage.
 However, s/he will not later be eligible if s/he discontinues coverage at some future time.

 (D) Leave of Absence.
 An employee on approved leave of absence may elect to retain eligibility to participate in the plan by paying the required contributions.
 The employing department must officially notify the plan administrator of the leave of absence and any extension of the leave of absence by submitting the required form.
-Any employee on an approved leave of absence who was a member of MCHCP when the approved leave began, but who subsequently terminated participation in MCHCP while on leave, may recommence his/her coverage in the plan at the same level (employee only or employee and dependents) upon returning to employment directly from the leave.
-However, eligibility is terminated for those members receiving a military leave of absence, as specified in subsection (3)(C).
+Any employee on an approved leave of absence who was a member of the Missouri Consolidated Health Care Plan when the approved leave began, but who subsequently terminated participation in the Missouri Consolidated Health Care Plan while on leave, may recommence his/her coverage in the plan at the same level (employee only or employee and dependents) upon returning to employment directly from the leave.
+However, eligibility is terminated for those members receiving a military leave of absence, as specified in subsection (4)(C).
 Coverage may be reinstated upon return from military leave.
 However, the former member must complete an enrollment form.
 Coverage under this provision is effective on the first of the month coinciding with or following the employee's return to work.
 Coverage will be continuous if the employee returns to work in the subsequent month following the initial leave date and timely requests reinstatement of coverage.